 ItemCase 2019-002; Water Employees Association of Nevada v.
-Las Vegas Valley Water#841-ADistrict five conditions had not been met due in part to the arbitrator's decision being limited, having based the decision in part on res judicata grounds.
+Las Vegas Valley Water#841-ADistrict

+The Respondent filed a motion seeking the Panel to defer to the decision of the arbitrator in a related action.
+Under the limited deferral doctrine, the Board will defer to a decision of an arbitrator if all five conditions to do so are met.
+Here, the Panel found that several of the five conditions had not been met due in part to the arbitrator's decision being limited, having based the decision in part on res judicata grounds.
 Additionally, the arbitrator did not discuss the discrimination claims on hiring practices.
 Additionally, the Panel provisionally granted the motion for a more definite statement and denied Complainant's motion to dismiss the counterclaim as there were factual disputes and credibility determinations warranting a hearing.